dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 14: Januray 12, 2017

+**Today's Progress**: Egghead.io Using React to Build Web Applications 13 - 19

+**Thoughts**: Continued React course keying in and studying the examples.
+Played around after commit adding my own things relative to the lesson.
+Learned a bit... getting it to sink in.

 ###Day 13: Januray 11, 2017

 **Today's Progress**: Egghead.io Start Using React to Build Web Applications